Hack-Alumni/hack-alumni-community/CONTRIBUTING.md

 ## Getting Started

-Follow these steps in order to get started with contributing to Oyster!
+Follow these steps in order to get started with contributing to our community platform!

 1. Install [Docker Desktop](https://docs.docker.com/engine/install).
 After it's
    installed, start the application!